johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

   @Get('customers')
   getCustomers(): Observable<any> {
     this.logger.log('client#send -> topic: "get-customers"');
-    // the following request returns a response as an observable return this.client.send('/get-customers', {});
+    // the following request returns a response as an Observable return this.client.send('/get-customers', {});
   }
 ```